SDRausty/SDRausty/README.md

 <h1 align="center">𝚆𝚎𝚕𝚌𝚘𝚖𝚎!
 Enjoy!</h1>
 <p align="center"><em></bold>Androids be more than computers!</b></em></p>

-not a building
+Not a building,

-nor kinescope TV box
+Nor kinescope TV box.

-not a notebook
+Not a notebook,

-nor laptop
+Nor laptop.

-it is little
+It is a little,

-palm held thing
+Palm held thing.

-when is the holograph
+When is the holograph,

-going to sing?
+Going to sing?

 <!-- README.md EOF -->